Department of Internal Affairs: 21st century

-The National Emergency Management Agency, which had been a business unit within the department since before World War II, was transferred to the Department of the Prime Minister and Cabinet in 2009.
+The Ministry of Civil Defence and Emergency Management, which had been a business unit within the department since before World War II, was transferred to the Department of the Prime Minister and Cabinet in 2009.
 The Office of Ethnic Communities, originally a single part-time position within the department, became the new Ministry for Ethnic Communities in 2021.

 The department has also gained responsibilities that previously belonged to other agencies.
 In 2009 the department took responsibility for government technology services from the State Services Commission.
 The Office for the Community and Voluntary Sector was transferred to the department from the Ministry of Social Development in 2011.
 In 2021, the department gained the legal ability to process requests from people wishing to change their sex on their birth certificate, including to a non-binary marker, rather than them needing to go through the court system.
 In 2024, the government announced that the department would become the sole supervisor of the anti-money laundering and countering financing of terrorism regulatory system, taking over functions currently overseen by the Reserve Bank and Financial Markets Authority.

 In mid-April 2024, the department experienced a backlog in processing New Zealand passport applications due to the installation of computer system upgrades in March 2024 and increased seasonal demand.
 Standard passport processing took eight weeks while urgent passport processing took three days.
 The number of passports processed dropped from 38,000 in February 2024 to half that number in March 2024.
 On 14 May 2024, the department apologised for delays in wait times for processing passport applications.

+On the 25th of September 2025, the National Emergency Management Agency (the successor to the previous Ministry of Civil Defence and Emergency Management) was returned to the department from the Department of the Prime Minister and Cabinet.